 The weight is majorly because the packages contain many different sizes of premium ear comfort tips.
 This product has been highly rated by many drummers.
 It comes with sound quality and noise reduction features, even though they have only one driver.
 Although, the one driver seems to be all you need to get the best sound production.

 Apart from their crisp and clear sound, these items are made with the highest quality materials.

 - Easy to use and comfortable

 This in-ear monitor has become quite popular among many drummers.
 It comes with a weight of 3.4 ounces and measures 4 inches by 2 inches by 6.5 inches.
 There are easy to store and travel with.

-It comes with strong dual drives with ensuring crystal clear sounding.
-It will eliminate the sounds and leave you with only what you need to hear.
+This product comes with strong dual drives that ensure crystal clear sounds.
+It will eliminate the noise around and leave you with only what you need to hear.

 - Wonderful noise isolation

 Shure Se215 Cl

 Shure makes some of the best electromagnetic devices on the planet.
 And the Shure’s SE215-CL has not quite disappointed.
 The brands from Shure are always known for their technically-precise microphones, which are used in everything from home podcasts to full concert set-ups.
 The same details go into Shure Se215 Cl which the company says uses the same personal monitor technology that’s road-tested by, pro-drummer, ear on their roster.

 These in-ear monitors have lightweight, comfortable earbuds, produce detailed sound with solid bass and dynamics across all ranges.
 Shure says its noise isolation sleeves block up to 37dB of ambient noise, a perfect fit for anyone with misophonia disorder.
 They weight 5.6 ounces and measures 3 inches by 2 inches by 2 inches.